Bahalanaz/Python-logbook/README.md

 📚 2 hours — Concept learning and understanding

-🛠️ 3 hours — Building real-life sceanrio mini-projects
+🛠️ 3 hours — Building real life scenario mini projects

 💡 after each week a project based on what i learned will be added on my github 💡